Inflation: Monetarism

 In this formula, the general price level is related to the level of real economic activity (Q), the quantity of money (M) and the velocity of money (V).
-The formula is an identity because the velocity of money (V) is defined to be the ratio of final nominal expenditure ($PQ$) to the quantity of money (M).
+The formula itself is simply an uncontroversial accounting identity because the velocity of money (V) is defined residually from the equation to be the ratio of final nominal expenditure ($PQ$) to the quantity of money (M).

-Monetarists assume that the velocity of money is unaffected by monetary policy (at least in the long run), and the real value of output is determined in the long run by the productive capacity of the economy.
+Monetarists assumed additionally that the velocity of money is unaffected by monetary policy (at least in the long run), that the real value of output is also exogenous in the long run, its long-run value being determined independently by the productive capacity of the economy, and that money supply is exogenous and can be controlled by the monetary authorities.
 Under these assumptions, the primary driver of the change in the general price level is changes in the quantity of money.
-With exogenous velocity (that is, velocity being determined externally and not being influenced by monetary policy), the money supply determines the value of nominal output (which equals final expenditure) in the short run.
+Consequently, monetarists contended that monetary policy, not fiscal policy, was the most potent instrument to influence aggregate demand, real output and eventually inflation.
+This was contrary to Keynesian thinking which in principle recognized a role for monetary policy, but in practice believed that the effect from interest rate changes to the real economy was slight, making monetary policy an ineffective instrument, preferring fiscal policy.
+Conversely, monetarists considered fiscal policy, or government spending and taxation, as ineffective in controlling inflation.